Best place to live in every state

 - Median home value: $243,200 (61% own)

 - Median household income: $78,600

 Okemos, next to Michigan State University, has an abundance of youth sports activities, making the town an attractive place to raise a family.
 The Meridian Historical Village is another point of pride in the town.
 Comedian Seth Meyers attended elementary school in Okemos.

 [Pictured: Countryside in Meridian Charter Township, Ingham County, Michigan, where Okemos is an unincorporated community.]

 Minnesota: Eden Prairie

-Located along the Mississippi River, Eden Prairie is home to Optum, part of the UnitedHealth network.
-Those in Eden Prairie can take advantage of ice rinks, community gardens, and community theater productions.
-The Twin Cities of St. Paul and Minneapolis are less than a 30-minute drive away.
+Located along the Mississippi River, Eden Prairie serves as headquarters for Optum, part of the UnitedHealth network.
+Those in Eden Prairie can take advantage of ice rinks, community gardens, and community theater productions, and stand in close proximity to the Twin Cities of St. Paul and Minneapolis.

 [Pictured: Minnesota River Bluffs LRT Regional Trail, Eden Prairie, Minnesota.]

 - Median home value: $261,900 (93% own)

 Simmons Arboretum, Liberty Park, and Strawberry Patch Park are two popular recreation sites in Madison.
 Although there are no college campuses, Jackson State University offers satellite courses in town.